wireapp/wire-ios/README.md

 # wire-ios-transport

-This framework is part of Wire iOS SyncEngine.
-Visit [iOS SyncEngine repository](http://github.com/wireapp/zmessaging-cocoa) for an overview of the architecture.
+This framework is part of Wire iOS.
+Additional documentation is available in the [Wire iOS wiki](https://github.com/wireapp/wire-ios/wiki).

 The wire-ios-transport framework abstracts the network communication with our backend.
 It handles authentication of requests, network failures and retries transparently.